Learning and Selfconfirming Equilibria in Network Games: Local externalities

-that is, in each SCE profile $\mathbf{a}^{\ast }$, a subset $I\backslash J$ of players for whom being inactive is justifiable choose $0$, and every other player chooses the best reply to the actions of her coplayers.
-Therefore, in each SCE profile $\mathbf{a}^{\ast }$ and for each player $ i\in I$,
+that is, in each selfconfirming action profile $\mathbf{a}^{\ast }$, a subset $I\backslash J$ of players for whom being inactive is justifiable choose $0$, and every other player chooses the best reply to the actions of her co-players.
+Therefore, in each selfconfirming action profile $\mathbf{a} ^{\ast }$ and for each player $i\in I$,

 \end{proposition}